 You want to bring at least one pair of gloves.
 You can layer them like you do clothes so wear a thinner synthetic type next to your skin and if you need more, layer a heavier and more weather-resistant one outside that.
 While you can layer two layers of gloves, if you layer gloves with an outer mitten layer, your gloved fingers may be warmer because they’re grouped together inside the mitten.

 Then there are three layers of clothes you’ll want.
 A base layer that’s next to your skin, a mid layer to keep you insulated, and then an outer layer to protect you from the elements.
-Water resistant soft shell pants are good for trudging for snow, but rain pants are good for really wet conditions or when on an exposed ridge in wind.
+Water-resistant soft shell pants are good for trudging in snow, but rain pants are good for really wet conditions or when on an exposed ridge in wind.

 Long johns or something similar make a great base layer.
 Fleece can be a fantastic mid layer, and something like a synthetic (not down, it loses its warmth when wet) jacket or something waterproof but breathable is also great next layer.

 For your feet you’ll want to make sure you have something warm and comfortable.
 Your typical snow boots, the kind you wore as a kid that are lined with fleece or faux fur, are good for a day hike, but because they trap the moisture in, they’re not good for a longer hike when you need to take your shoes off and that moisture can freeze.

 Hiking boots are also great for lots of winter adventures.
-They have traction, support, can be waterproof, and area comfortable!
-Pair them with some wool socks and gaiters, and you’re ready to hike or snowshoe!
+They have traction, support, can be waterproof, and are comfortable!
+Pair them with some wool socks and gaiters, and you’re ready to hike or snowshoe.

 If you were like us as kids, you hated getting socks as a gift.
 How adulthood changes us all!
 A great pair of socks makes or breaks a hike.
 Wool socks (and wool in general) keeps you warm even when it’s wet so it’s a great material for rainy and snowy days.
 Carry a spare (or two) in your bag as well so that if you need to change out of yours, you can!
 We’ve even seen dogs wear spare socks when they’ve injured their paws on a hike.